AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

  8. After you are logged in, click the **Qi Service** tab at the top of the screen.

 Workflow
 ------------------------------

-The Qi Services page contains five buttons that show the main functionality of Qi:
+The Qi Services page contains five buttons that demonstrate the main functionality of Qi:

-	1) Create and Insert: Creates the namespace, then the type, then the stream, then inserts WaveData events into the stream.
+	1) **Create and Insert**: Creates the namespace, then the type, then the stream, then inserts WaveData events into the stream.
-	2) Update: Updates the events
+	2) **Update**: Updates the events
-	3) Retrieve: Gets all the events
+	3) **Retrieve**: Gets all the events
-	4) Add Behavior: Creates and adds the behavior to the streams
+	4) **Add Behavior**: Creates and adds the behavior to the streams
-	5) Cleanup: Deletes the events, stream, behavior, type.
+	5) **leanup**: Deletes the events, stream, behavior, and type type.

+To run the example, click each of the buttons in turn from top to bottom.
+If you are using Microsoft Internet Explorer, you can view the API calls as they are tun by pressing F12 Developer Tools.

+The rest of the sections in this document outline the operation of Qi and the underlying process and technology.

 How the example works
 ----------------------